sagemath/trac_to_gh/Issue 6830.md

 # Issue 6830: [with patch, needs review] Ideals of a Hecke Algebra

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6830

 Original creator: wakep